dwhiffing/fury/content/aar/nf/nf18_aj/body.md

 Despite the difficulty this was a challenging and interesting scenario.
 It really pointed out that you can't just 'wing it', and you need to plan and coordinate your strikes and support.
-Flight times must mesh\!
+Flight times must mesh!
 If I had properly timed my escorts, tightened up the coordination of my F-117s and SEAD, kept my support aircraft in safer zones, and used my recce properly, then my progress would have been much better.
 It pointed out that you have to very carefully plot your flight paths to take